 You can determine whether Reserved or On-Demand DB Instances best fit your needs by comparing On-Demand hourly rates and the effective hourly rate of Reserved Instances.
 In order to calculate an effective hourly rate, amortize the one-time fee over the term and add the hourly usage rate.

 - No Upfront RIs – No Upfront RIs offer a significant discount (typically about 30%) compared to On-Demand prices.
 You pay nothing upfront but commit to pay for the Reserved Instance over the course of the Reserved Instance term.
-This option is offered with a one year term.
+This option is offered with a one year term and may be subject to AWS approval.
+Please contact customer service if you encounter issues while buying No Upfront RIs.

 - Partial Upfront RIs – Partial Upfront RIs offer a higher discount than No Upfront RIs (typically about 60% for a 3 year term).
 You pay for a portion of the Reserved Instance upfront, and then pay for the remainder over the course of the one or three year term.
 This option balances the RI payments between upfront and hourly.